adamburkegh/prom-helpers/README.md

 `./gradlew test`

-prom-helpers is built with gradle and compatible with ivy, which is heavily used for ProM projects.
+`prom-helpers` is built with gradle and compatible with ivy, which is heavily used for ProM projects.

+# Using As Library

+The ProM package system places some limitations on publishing standalone maven packages (specifically the lack of a maven-compatible versioned jar), so there is currently no standalone package available. `prom-helpers` can be built and installed with gradle locally.